-Other oil and gas activities that do not fit into the above categories include borrow pits (to obtain fill material), above ground water lines, flare stacks (to burn gas for flow testing or to reduce pressure), helipads, airstrips, power lines and campsites.
+Other oil and gas activities that do not fit into the above categories include borrow pits (to obtain fill material), above-ground water lines, helipads, airstrips, power lines and campsites.
 The Commission regulates the majority of these activities where they are directly related to oil and gas operations.